derrekyoung/AppDSimpleCrypto/README.md

 AppDSimpleCrypto
 ================

-The AppDSimpleCrypto is a tool that allows the encryption of of strings so that they can be added to configuration files, such as a password in a property files.
+The AppDSimpleCrypto is a tool that allows the encryption of strings so that they can be added to configuration files, such as a password in a property file.
 The tool provides a method to encrypt a string and decrypt the string.
 The developer must provide new strings for tool password and hashing key.
 If these strings are not used then anyone with access to the tool in git can use the default key values to unencrypt the string.

 Disclaimer
 ----------
-This tool is intended to be use with other AppDynamics extensions that require that a password be placed in a file un-encrypted.
-The tool will provide a encrypted string that can be unencrypted with the same tool.
+This tool is intended to be used with other AppDynamics extensions that require that a password be placed in a file most time un-encrypted.
+The tool will provide an encrypted string that can be unencrypted with the same tool.
 The tool is meant to provide a simple level of security and must not be considered the only level of security.
 If more security is needed then additional ciphers should be used.